Board of Directors

 Member

-He holds a PhD in Economics from ISCTE-IUL, with the thesis "Public policy oriented towards Open Innovation" and a Master's degree in Labor Sciences (2002) and a Bachelor's degree in Economics (1998) from ISCTE.
+He holds a PhD in Economics from ISCTE-IUL, having successfully defended his thesis “Public policy oriented towards Open Innovation”.
+He also holds a Master's degree in Labor Sciences (2002) and a degree in Economics (1998) from ISCTE.

 Maria Paula Diogo